-This course is focused on the spirit of mathematics through a study of some engaging ideas.
-Several specific topics will be chosen from: numeration systems, logic, sets, number theory, algebraic modeling, geometry, combinatorics, probability, statistics, consumer mathematics, graph theory, voting and apportionment, matrices, and perhaps others.
+This course is focused on the spirit of mathematics through a study of engaging mathematical ideas: finance math, inductive and deductive reasoning, problem-solving strategies, methods of proof, logic, numeration and mathematical systems, probability and statistics, set theory, and voting and apportionment.
 This course is not recommended for students entering elementary school teaching, business administration majors, or STEM majors.

-MATH15 Concepts and Structures of Mathematics 3.0 units

-Intermediate algebra course, or equivalent, or by placement

-CSU GE-Breadth: B4 UC-TCA: UC-M
+MATH15 Concepts and Structures of Mathematics 3 units Letter Grade or Pass/No Pass - 54 lecture hours Prerequisites: " Intermediate algebra course or equivalent, or by placement Counts toward WCC Graduation Area 2 Transferable to both UC and CSU UC-TCA: UC-M